Semantic search, exploratory search, interactive filters, data visualization, information retrieval, document discovery & text mining

 After importing or editing some thesaurus entries or named entities like persons, locations, organizations or concepts, you can explore your documents or search results by this named entities, which will be available as such aggregated overview and interactive filters.

-If such named entities can not be extracted automatically with the Named Entities Manager because not matching their queries, you can tag and annotate documents manually:
+If such named entities can not be extracted automatically by structured metadata of the thesuarus, your Named Entities database or named entity recognition because not matching their queries or machine learning models for automatic extraction of persons, organizations or places, you can tag and annotate documents manually:

 Just click "Tagging and annotation" for this document in the search results to annotate this document.